Caterpillar is a well-known American company that manufactures mining and construction equipment.

-Caterpillar has business interest in multiple industries but the bulk of its revenue is driven by its construction manufacturing division.
+Caterpillar has business interests in multiple industries, but the bulk of its revenue is driven by its construction manufacturing division.

-They also have a strong footprint in the quarry and mining equipment space which the company categorizes as ‘resource industries.’
+It also has a strong footprint in the quarry and mining equipment space which the company categorizes as ‘resource industries.’

-Alongside their manufacturing business, they also offer financial products to partners and dealers.
+Alongside its manufacturing business, Caterpillar also offers financial products to partners and dealers.

-They offer wholesale finance options, capital loans, installment contracts, among other plans.
+The company offers wholesale finance options, capital loans, and installment contracts, among other plans.

-Let’s take a look at some of their biggest competitors.
+Let’s take a look at some of Caterpillar’s biggest competitors.